Beekeeping at Goldhanger

 |

-significant beekeeping activity and honey production in the past at
+beekeeping activity and honey production in the past at Goldhanger.
+This was,

-lime and walnut trees, etc., is all unusually good for year-long bee foraging
+trees, etc., is all unusually good for year-long bee foraging and honey

-and honey production.
-This postcard, which is undated, shows Ralph Page’s
+production.
+This postcard, which is undated, shows Ralph Page’s Apiary at Old

 The Page